 You can ask your colleagues, friends, family or even your supervisor how they think you can improve things and do better.
-Maybe give them a cute feedback form (always a fun time).
+Maybe give them a little feedback form (always a fun time).

-It’ll not only help you identify your weaknesses but will also help you to learn from them and grow and that is exactly what, my friends, growth mindset is.
+It’ll not only help you identify your weaknesses but will also help you to learn from them and grow and that is exactly, my friends, what a growth mindset is.

 Pushing yourself out of your comfort zone is important but taking care of yourself is more important than you think it is.
 Research has linked self-care to better professional quality of life in the long run.
 Never push yourself to the point of burnout.

-Just remember, it is OKAY to take out time for yourself and to honor your needs.
-It is OKAY to ask for help when you need it.
+Just remember, it’s okay to take out time for yourself and to honor your needs.
+And it’s okay to ask for help when you need it.
 Listen to your body.

 Wrapping Things Up

-Now that you know how to develop a growth mindset, remember, whenever it gets overwhelming, take a step back, ask yourself, “What do I need right now?
+Now that you know how to develop a growth mindset, remember, whenever it gets overwhelming, take a step back and ask yourself, “What do I need right now?
 What is my body telling me?” and honor that.
 You’ll be okay and if you fail to meet your expectations one day, you try again tomorrow.
-It is OKAY and it doesn’t make you a failure.
+It’s okay and it doesn’t make you a failure.